sevidmusic/Roady/README.md

 [Back to top](#darling-data-management-system) | [Single App Website Example](#single-app-website-example)

-App's are made from App Packages via the dsh --make-app command.
+App's are made from App Packages via the `dsh --make-app command`.

 In order for the App Package to be able to be made into an App later via dsh --make-app, the bash scripts in the App package must be executable.